franciosi/galopedia/README.md

 # Galopedia
-An awesome collection of cool links about cool things.
+An awesome collection of cool links about cool *{stuff,things,itens}*.
 Items are sorted by date.

 &nbsp;
 &nbsp;